Softball 101: A Beginner’s Guide To Slow-Pitch Softball

 Field Layout

-Slow-pitch softball is typically played on a field with a diamond shape, similar to .
+Slow-pitch softball is typically played on a field with a diamond shape, similar to baseball.
 The field consists of a pitcher's mound, bases placed in a diamond formation, and a designated outfield area.
 The bases are usually spaced 60 feet apart, while the pitching distance is often 46 feet for men and 43 feet for .
 The field is divided into the infield and the outfield, each with specific positions for players to occupy during the game.
 Understanding the layout of the field is essential for effective positioning and coordination between teammates.

 Infield Positions